pivotal-cf/docs-on-demand-service-broker/getting-started.html.md

 ## Steps

-1. Ensure you are targeting your BOSH lite, that was just provisioned.
+1. Ensure you are targeting your BOSH lite

     ```
     bosh target